 Hey!
 Thanks for stopping by today!
 I’m so did!
 Do you have a kitchen?
 Yeah?
-Well, then you know how difficult it can be to keep your kitchen clean, right?
+Well, then you know how difficult it can be to keep a kitchen clean, right?

 I’ve got 3 ravenous boys and a husband with a ginormous appetite.
 Our kitchen is THE room in our house where we spend most of our time.
 It’s a busy place and there are dishes and crumbs abound.
 The refrigerator seems to have a revolving door, but that’s not to be shown up by the pantry’s strict open-door policy.

-I don’t have time to constantly be running around and cleaning up after my insatiable boys.
+I don’t have time to constantly be running around, keeping my kitchen clean after my insatiable boys eat yet again today.
 I’ve got more important things to do than be on crumb patrol!
 You too?!

 What you need is a routine.
 A system.
 A schedule.
 When I started using a schedule, all my stress vanished.
 I didn’t feel like I had to keep everything spotless all the time anymore because I knew that it WAS clean.

 It’s okay if there are a few dishes in the sink or the counter isn’t constantly spotless.
 They will be taken care of and I know they haven’t been sitting there for days.
 Nor will they be left there for days either, which may or may not have happened in the past…